AICoE/elyra-aidevsecops-tutorial/README.md

 <img alt="Pull Request Release" src="https://raw.githubusercontent.com/thoth-station/elyra-aidevsecops-tutorial/master/docs/images/PullRequestRelease.png">
 </div>

-The changelog is created using AI model that cluster pull requests.
+The changelog after the release is created using AI model that cluster pull requests.
 You can find more information about `glyph project` [here](https://github.com/thoth-station/glyph).

+Once the issue is closed by the bot, a tag is created in the GitHub project and a pipeline starts in order to build and push the image on the registry according to the requirements inserted in the [.aicoe.yaml](https://github.com/thoth-station/elyra-aidevsecops-tutorial/blob/master/.aicoe-ci.yaml).

-## Verify your image is on your registry
+## Image available on quay

 Once the image has been created you can find it in your registry (e.g. Quay):